Skip to Content

 Mechanic removing the car exhaust system

-Like any car troubleshooting task, always wear gears to protect yourself.
+With any car troubleshooting task, be sure to wear gear to protect yourself.
 Accidents may happen at any time.
-Since you'll be working upside down, use goggles to protect your eyes.
-Anything such as pointed objects or any liquid and oil leak might drop.
+Wear goggles to protect your eyes from pointed objects or leaking liquids.

 Final Thoughts